k21971/EvilHack/doc/evilhack-changelog.md

   encyclopedia lookup
 - Develop an alternate quest for Dark (chaotic) Knight, round one
 - Develop an alternate quest for Dark (chaotic) Knight, round two
+- Develop an alternate quest for Dark (chaotic) Knight, round three